rodprogramdev/100-days-of-code/log.md

 Thoughts: So many things to learn so little time.

 #Day 33: December 9, 2018
-Progress: Working on the Project portfolio section, applied what i've learned from my UDEMY class from Jonas Schmedtmann
+Progress: Working on the Project portfolio section, applied what i've learned from Jonas Schmedtmann animaton cards.
 Thoughts: Retention of the concepts is still my greatest challenge.
 Going to go back through the lessons to further understand syntax and concepts.